nnirmall/ModelMetricsComparison/README.md

+## Metrics Comparison
-## This project is used for Metrics Comparison (Generates line graphs for different metrics).
-These figures are svg, so it has a functionality to convert svg to png.
+This project was used to generates line graphs for different metrics.
+These figures are in svg format, so it also has a functionality to convert svg to png.

 First, install the package:

 ```bash